ONE MORE HONOR: Cranberry Senior Ayanna Ferringer Caps Standout Volleyball Career With All-State Selection

 Ferringer finished her senior campaign with 365 kills, 186 digs and 89 blocks.
 She served 97% with 33 aces.

-The seeds of that season where planted during the summer.
+The seeds of that season were planted during the summer.
 Ferringer spent a lot of time working on her game and working on getting stronger.

 “I just worked out a lot more over the summer.
 My sister helped me a lot,” Ferringer said.
 “I worked with some girls with some other teams and we would just play together a lot, which was helpful.
 And I think I just built my game by practicing more and working that way.”